Former Prime Minister Gordon Brown allegedly "declared war" on Rupert Murdoch

 The judge-led Leveson Inquiry, set up by Cameron after the phone hacking scandal at Murdoch’s News of the World newspaper last summer, is examining the relationship between the media and politicians.

-Blair, in his testimony, said he came under "political pressure" from Murdoch during his time in office but denied that his relationship with the media baron was too "cozy."
+Former Prime Minister Tony Blair has already testified.
+In his testimony, said he came under “political pressure” from Murdoch during his time in office but denied that his relationship with the media baron was too “cozy.”

 In April, Cameron told politicians in the House of Commons: “I think we all, on both sides of this house, did a bit too much cozying up to Mr. Murdoch.”